 - a list of research contributions; applicants are encouraged to request referees to address the importance of their publications and contributions in the letters of appraisal (e.g., highlighting that a paper is published in a journal with a high impact factor; identifying that a paper has been widely cited; research that has received recognition outside of the academy; research that has applied outcomes that have positively influenced society, governance, industry or other sectors, etc)

-GSPA will communicate with applicants to advise them of the decision after the institutional level adjudication.
-Only applicants selected for endorsement will receive feedback and suggestions for improvement, if applicable.
+- GSPA will communicate with applicants to advise them of the decision after the institutional level adjudication.
+Only applicants selected for endorsement who require revisions to their application, in order to strengthen it and address eligibility concerns, will receive an email with feedback and suggestions for improvement.

 Visit Waterloo’s SSHRC Doctoral scholarship timeline for further details on the SSHRC Doctoral Awards competition at Waterloo.

 - SSHRC Doctoral Fellowships (SSHRC website)